The hidden side of the McBride FBAR defendant judgement

 2. McBride was never charged nor convicted of any crime

 Even I was confused by the court’s opinion.
-I originally thought, that like in Williams, there was a plea to tax evasion.
-McBride tells me that no — there was never a threat to a tax evasion charge.
-He actually was trying to help the IRS to try to prosecute Merrill Scott as if they never sold him on this this fraudulent tax avoidance scheme, he would have never lost half a million dollars and been involved in this nightmare for the last 10 years.
-McBride tells me that rather, many of the quotes the court uses to paint him as a criminal are from when McBride was under tax audit.
-He admits that was outraged the IRS was going after him and turning a blind eye to Merrill Scott.
-He admits he should not have taken his his anger out on the IRS auditor; the last thing you want is an auditor that has a bone to pick with you.
+I originally thought — like in U.S. v.
+Williams — there was a plea to tax evasion.
+McBride tells me that no, there was never a threat of a tax evasion charge.
+He was actually trying to help the IRS prosecute Merrill Scott.
+If they had never sold him on this this fraudulent tax-avoidance scheme, he would have never lost half-a-million dollars and been involved in this nightmare spanning the last decade.
+McBride tells me that instead, many of the quotes the court used to paint him as a criminal were from when McBride was under tax audit.
+He admits that he was outraged that the IRS was going after him and turning a blind eye to Merrill Scott.
+He also admits he should not have taken his anger out on the IRS auditor; the last thing you want is an auditor that has a bone to pick with you.
 McBride admits to letting his anger get the best of him and he made regrettable claims to the IRS that were later used against him.
 I can’t stress this point enough – when dealing with the IRS, you have to keep a cool head.
 They’re not the ones that are going to suffer if you get frustrated.
 Instead, they’re going to drop the hammer and make you wish you had kept your frustration under control.

 3. McBride did not have signatory authority on any accounts

 The Court held that “tacit” control counted as control for FBAR-penalty purposes.
 McBride further explained that — with the position he was in — he could not force Merrill Scott to give him any money.
-His point is further underlined by this fact: If he did have control over the accounts, then how was Merrill Scott able to steal $500,000 from him?
+His point was further underlined by this fact: if he did have control over the accounts, then how was Merrill Scott able to steal $500,000 from him?

 Additional Note: McBride’s resources were limited at the time of trial.
 He was able to convince his personal friend, Philip J. Hardy, Esq., a family law attorney, to represent him.
 Our impression of Mr. Hardy’s brief and evidence are very favorable.
 For an attorney who was new to the offshore storm, we believe that Mr. Hardy and his client did an admirable job of explaining the facts and applying the law.
 They should be proud of the fight they put up against the most powerful government in the world.
-The important issues were raised, it was simply that, Judge David Nuffer, on his first trial since being appointed judge, simply disregarded them.
-Of particular note: McBride had no power to make distributions from the Merrill Scott accounts, yet Judge Nuffer’s found that “tacit control” is tantamount to “actual control” thus enough to trigger penalties.
-This is a novel FBAR concept and completely contradictory to the IRS’ own FAQs.
-This is bad law and deserves to be struck down.
-Taxpayers should be able to rely on clear IRS guidance, then how can anyone proceed safely?
+The important issues were raised, it was simply that Judge David Nuffer — on his first trial since being appointed judge — disregarded them.
+Of particular note: McBride had no power to make distributions from the Merrill Scott accounts, yet Judge Nuffer found that “tacit control” is tantamount to “actual control,” thus enough to trigger penalties.
+This is a novel FBAR concept and completely contradictory to the IRS’s own FAQs.
+This is a truly terrible law and deserves to be struck down.
+If taxpayers are unable to rely on clear IRS guidance, then how can anyone proceed safely?